 Keynote speakers: Lučka Kajfež Bogataj (University of Ljubljana), Genevieve Bell (Intel), Thomas Hylland Eriksen (University of Oslo), Joana Breidenbach (Betterplace.org)a

-On Friday, 27 November 2015, Ljubljana (Slovenia) will host the third international symposium ‘Why the world needs anthropologists’.
-The theme of this year’s event is ‘Burning issues of our hot planet’.
-The main purpose of the symposium, which will be attended by 400 participants from around the globe, is the integration of anthropological knowledge and skills with other scientific areas as well as business, governmental, and non-governmental sectors.
-The event aims at attracting the general public and participation at the symposium is free of charge.
-Exciting presentations in TED style will be given by well-known speakers presenting their views on resolving the vital issues our society is facing.
+On Friday, 27 November 2015, Ljubljana (Slovenia) hosted the third international symposium ‘Why the world needs anthropologists’, with the theme ‘Burning issues of our hot planet’.
+The main purpose of the symposium, attended by 400 participants from around the globe, was the integration of anthropological knowledge and skills with other scientific areas as well as business, governmental, and non-governmental sectors.
+Exciting presentations in TED style were given by well-known speakers presenting their views on resolving the vital issues our society is facing.

 In the beginning of December 2014 the Italian city of Padua hosted the second international symposium Why the world needs anthropologists, which was attended by more than 200 visitors from Europe and beyond.
 At the event, annually organised by the Applied Anthropology Network of the European Association of Social Anthropologists (EASA) in collaboration with various institutions, the speakers and the audience tried to find out how to establish cooperation between academic and applied anthropology.